 Finally, we have verified that our results are robust to using the inverse hyperbolic sine transformation to construct the growth rates of Mexican imports from third countries and NAFTA partners.
-Unlike the log transformation, the inverse hyperbolic sine is defined at 0 (Burbidge, Magee, and Robb 1988; MacKinnon and Magee 1990).
-The results of online Appendix Tables X-XI confirm that NAFTA RoO reduced the growth rate of Mexican imports of intermediates from third countries relative to NAFTA partners.
+Unlike the log transformation, the inverse hyperbolic sine is defined at zero (Burbidge et al., 1988; MacKinnon and Magee, 1990).
+The results of Tables X-XI confirm that NAFTA RoO reduced the growth rate of Mexican imports of intermediates from third countries relative to NAFTA partners.